cappuchinese/Intro-Java/src/main/java/section1_intro/part1_language_basics/Readme.md

 ## Assignments

-1. In class `LanguageBasics`, work your way through the methods and implement them according to the instructions stated within the methods' Javadoc and/or in the method body
+1. In class `LanguageBasics`, work your way through the methods and implement them according to the instructions stated within the methods' Javadoc and/or in the method body.

 2. Class `Point` has a method that is not implemented: `double euclideanDistanceTo(Point otherPoint)`.
 This is your task.
 Again, the Math class may come in handy.